apatap23/Haskell-Programming-Design/Notes.md

 # Getting Started with Haskell

+ - Haskell -->
- - Haskell --> purely (😇) functional programming language
+    - purely (😇) functional programming language
+    - statically typed
+      - When you compile a progtam, the compiler know which piece of code is a number, which is a string, etc. (so lots of errors are caught at compiel time🙏)
+    - Uses type inference
+      - You don't have to explicitly label every piece of code with a type becuase the type system can figure out a lot about it

 * * * * *
+- interactive mode invoked by typing in `ghci`
 - `stack ghci` opens the compiler in terminal
 - `:type whatever-type-you-want` returns the type
     - Examples: